daniferna/daniferna/README.md

 ### :man_technologist: &nbsp;About Me :

-- 🔭 I’m currently working as a Software Engineer, working on the backend of [Motive.co](https://www.motive.co)
+- 🔭 I’m currently working as a Backend Engineer, working together with an awesome team on the backend of [Motive.co](https://www.motive.co)
 - 🤓 If you want to know more about my skills and story, go ahead and check [my Manfred profile](https://www.getmanfred.com/profile/dfernandezaller)!

 ### 🛠 &nbsp;Languages and Tools :